 If you have an immune system disease like rheumatoid arthritis (RA), you may have heard your doctor use the term TNF.
-It’s shorthand for tumor necrosis factor, a substance in your body that causes inflammation, or swelling.
+It's shorthand for tumor necrosis factor, a protein in your body that causes inflammation and helps coordinate the process.

 It may surprise you to learn that inflammation can be a good thing.
 It happens when your immune system -- your body's natural defense force -- is fighting a possible threat.
 For example, when you have a cold, your sinuses swell.
 When you get a cut, your finger turns warm and red.
 These things don't feel good, but they show your immune system is doing its job.

-Sometimes, inflammation isn’t good for the body.
+Sometimes, inflammation isn't good for the body.
 If you have a disease like RA or psoriatic arthritis, your immune system is confused about what to attack.
 It goes after healthy body parts, like your joints, by mistake.
-Your system gets flooded with inflammation, which often means you have too much TNF -- specifically, a type called TNF alpha.
+Your system gets flooded with inflammation, which often means you have too much tumor necrosis factor -- specifically, a type called TNF alpha.

 Inflammation Is a Chain Reaction

-Think of the white blood cells that produce TNF as the army.
-TNF is the signal that tells the rest of the defense units to come to the right place and what to do.
+Think of the white blood cells that make tumor necrosis factor as the army.
+TNF is the signal that tells the rest of the defense units where to go and what to do.

 Signs of High TNF

-If you have a severe bacterial infection, like a bad cold or pneumonia, high TNF levels are a sign of inflammation that’s helping you heal.
+If you have a severe bacterial infection like pneumonia, high levels of tumor necrosis factor are a sign of inflammation that's helping you heal.
 But high TNF levels can also trigger some unpleasant symptoms: